 Looms & Computers

-William’s decision to innovate with new technology his looms started an evolutionary process that became the forerunner of today’s computers.
+But let’s return to looms.
+Innovations in new loom technology started an evolutionary process that became the forerunner of today’s computers.

 WAIT!
 How can that be?